About Us!

 2) Co-developing knowledge translation tools to promote and prescribe physical activity across diverse populations

-3) Advancing the methods and practice of physical activity counselling and tailoring
+3) Advancing the science and practice of physical activity counselling and tailoring